MaastrichtU-IDS/dsri-documentation/docs/argo-run.md

 [![Argo project](/dsri-documentation/img/argo-logo.png)](https://argoproj.github.io/argo/)

-We will use [examples](https://github.com/MaastrichtU-IDS/d2s-transform-biolink/tree/master/support/config) from the [**d2s-transform-biolink**](https://github.com/MaastrichtU-IDS/d2s-transform-biolink) project.
+We will use examples from the [MaastrichtU-IDS/d2s-argo-workflows](https://github.com/MaastrichtU-IDS/d2s-argo-workflows) project.

 ## Clone the repository